 - Doximity supports the next generation of physicians from day one of medical school through their inclusion on the network.
-Bryan Vartabedian, MD, says,“Med students sign up just like doctors.
-They’ve been a Doximity priority since their earliest days.”
+In fact, 90% of 4th year medical students have a Doximity account before they even begin residency!

 Networking with peers is critical for every level of healthcare career management, which is why 90% of all MS4s used Doximity's Residency Navigator to learn more about Residency Programs from our physician users – the average MS4 searched for 11 different residency programs.
 Medical residents are full members of the Doximity network and you can connect with them via DocMail and DocPosts, exactly like our physician members.
-This year, given the demand for these candidates – not to mention the number of medical residents using Doximity – Talent Finder should be on your list of “must haves” for recruiting medical residency graduates.
+This year, given the demand for these candidates – and that many medical residents are already using Doximity – Talent Finder should be on your list of “must haves” for recruiting medical residency graduates.

 Here are a few best practices for recruiting residents using Doximity Talent Finder: